illustration of engines on a path with a checkered flag at the end, on a red labyrinth-style background

 • Rapid response

-Aeroderivative gas turbines are applied in balancing and flexibility concepts, drawing on their aviation-derived design and operational characteristics.
+Aeroderivative gas turbines are applied in situations requiring balancing and flexibility, drawing on their aviation-derived design and operational characteristics.

 • Small footprint